aparcar/aparcar.github.io/content/blog/openwrt-selinux.md

 In July 2020 W. Michael Petullo gave the patchset a [second spin], updated legacy Python2 to Python3, rebased everything and reworked all change requests from the reviewers.
-Due to the deep integration of SELinux inside the operating system special versions of `busybox`, `procd` and `f2fs-tools` [where created][variants], keeping the regular (non SELinux) images small while allowing to integrate the additional SELinux feature via package installations.
+Special thanks to Daniel Golle.
+Due to the deep integration of SELinux inside the operating system special versions of `busybox`, `procd` and `f2fs-tools` [were created][variants], keeping the regular (non SELinux) images small while allowing to integrate the additional SELinux feature via package installations.

 ## Creating images